 - You can access your account balance online for both types of cards.

 - Both cards may come with rewards programs, although credit cards tend to offer better rewards.

 What is a debit card?

-Debit cards are issued by banks against your current or savings accounts and you can use it to spend only the amount of money already available in your accounts.
-When you swipe your debit card to make a payment or withdraw money from an ATM, the money is directly deducted from your account immediately.
-This could be a problem during emergencies, in case you do not have sufficient balance in your account to spend.
+Debit cards are issued by banks against your current or savings accounts.
+When you swipe your debit card to make a payment or withdraw money from an ATM, the money is directly deducted from your account.
+This could pose a problem during emergencies, in case you do not have sufficient balance in your account.

 What is a credit card?

 On the other hand, a credit card gives you a credit limit from which you can borrow funds to make payments as and when required.
 You need to pay back the borrowed amount within a stipulated time, following which the limit is restored.
 Interest is charged on the outstanding amount only in case of delayed payments.
 You can also get reward points, cashback and discounts by using a credit card.

 As you explore the best credit cards in India, the Bajaj Finserv RBL Bank Credit Card is one of the best options available as it offers a loan against a credit card and cash withdrawal, shopping on easy EMIs, excellent rewards and benefits along with different types of credit card to suit your unique needs.